 Daniel encourages students to think deeply, work hard, and earn achievements by concentrating on music that moves them.
 Lessons will include technique, note reading, varied literature, and theory.

-Thanks to his background in classical, jazz, popular, and experimental music, learning music from him will give you a well-rounded learning experience.
+Thanks to his background in classical, jazz, popular, and experimental music, learning music from him will give you a well-round

 Besides being a musician, he is also known to be a video artist, cartoonist, and origami enthusiast.

 I will teach you the formula to find every note on the bass in the first lesson, also teach you note reading, as it is the fastes way to "learn by ear".
 We will learn the songs you want to learn, and the styles you want to play.

 I wish I had taken lessons with my teacher when I first started playing!
 It would have saved me years of searching for ways to make my playing better!
 Because we are unique individuals, each of us requires a different catalyst to ignite the fire of learning.
 It has been my privilege and honor to seek out this mechanism in each student which creates interest in progressive learning on their instrument of choice.
 I would be happy to multiply your practice time by helping you find more direct ways to accomplish the level of succes you seek.

 Students are raving about their Bass Guitar instructors on TakeLessons.